-Traveling to Niger any time soon and looking to get a prepaid sim card for your trip?
-Good idea!
-This is your complete guide for buying a sim card in Niger with everything you need to know.
-Where to buy a sim card, up to date prices as per July 2022, best 3G/4G network, my experiences, my recommendations, info about buying a sim card at Niamey International Airport and more info about international and e-sim cards for Niger.
+Traveling to Niger any time soon and looking for the best way to stay connected on your trip?
+This is a complete guide for buying a sim card for Niger with everything you need to know.
+Where to buy a sim card, up to date prices as per August 2023, best 3G/4G network in Niger, my experiences, my recommendations, info about buying a sim card at Niamey International Airport and more info about international and e-sim cards for Niger.

-This article is based on my own trip to Niger and updated with the latest info as per August 2023.
+This article is based on my own experiences and updated with the latest info as per August 2023.
 On my trip to Niger I visited the Gerewol Festival, Agadez and Niamey and had an incredible time visiting Niger.

-As part of visiting every country in the world I also traveled to Niger and it became country no. 117 for me.
-Providing travelers with info about the best prepaid local sim card is something I am passionated about.
+As part of visiting every country in the world I traveled to Niger and it was country no. 117/197 for me.
+Providing travelers with info about the best ways to get data on their phones is something I am passionated about.
 Mostly I ended up with a local prepaid sim card and sometimes with an e-sim card.
-Therefore on Traveltomtom you can already find more than 200 sim card guides around the world: USA, Burkina Faso, Hong Kong, Egypt, Cairo, South Africa, Europe, Turkey and many more.
+Therefore on Traveltomtom you can already find more than 200 sim card guides from all around the world: USA, Burkina Faso, Hong Kong, Egypt, Cairo, South Africa, Europe, Asia, Turkey, Asia and many more.

 Why buying a sim card in Niger